wp-plugins/social-locker/readme.txt

 4. Created Lockers

 == Changelog ==

+= 2.0.8 - 9 Mar 2013 =
+FIXED: The bug of the locker message editor in the admin area.

 = 2.0.7 - 6 Mar 2013 =
 FIXED: The bug in the post editor.